-V.A Access to Free Day-Care in Rio de Janeiro
+5.1.
+Access to free day-care in Rio de Janeiro

-In this section, we re-examine the experimental design of Attanasio, de Barros, Carneiro, Evans, Lima, Mendonca, Olinto, and Schady (2014), who evaluate the impact of access to free day-care on child development and household resources in Rio de Janeiro.
-In their dataset, access to care in public day-care centers, most of which are located in slums, is allocated through a lottery, administered to children in the waiting lists for each day-care center.
+In this section, we re-examine the experimental design of Attanasio et al. (2014), who evaluate the impact of access to free day-care on child development and household resources in Rio de Janeiro.
+In their dataset, access to care in public day-care centres, most of which are located in slums, is allocated through a lottery, administered to children in the waiting lists for each day-care centre.

-Just before the 2008 school year, children applying for a slot at a public day-care center were put on a waiting list.
+Just before the 2008 school year, children applying for a slot at a public day-care centre were put on a waiting list.
 At this time, children were between the ages of 0 and 3.
-For each center, when the demand for day-care slots in a given age range exceeded the supply, the slots were allocated using a lottery (for that particular age range).
-The use of such an allocation mechanism means that we can analyze this intervention as if it was an RCT, where the offer of free day-care slots is randomly allocated across potentially eligible recipients.
-Attanasio, de Barros, Carneiro, Evans, Lima, Mendonca, Olinto, and Schady (2014) compare the outcomes of children and their families who were awarded a day-care slot through the lottery, with the outcomes of those not awarded a slot.
+For each centre, when the demand for day-care slots in a given age range exceeded the supply, the slots were allocated using a lottery (for that particular age range).
+The use of such an allocation mechanism means that we can analyse this intervention as if it were an RCT, where the offer of free day-care slots is randomly allocated across potentially eligible recipients.
+Attanasio et al. (2014) compare the outcomes of children and their families who were awarded a day-care slot through the lottery, with the outcomes of those not awarded a slot.